-In order to provide the best user experience for buyers and better conversion rates to merchants, Graft payment transaction can take various convertible cryptocurrencies, cryptographic tokens, or local fiat currencies in a form of credit/debit card as an input through the buyer's Graft Wallet app.
-Exchange fees, bank fees, and credit/debit card processing fees (charged from merchant in graftcoins) will be applied accordingly in addition to standard Graft transaction fees.
-Those fees will be invisible for the buyer as the method of payment will not affect the sale price.
-Automatic instant conversion will help adopt Graft payments by mainstream users who are not familiar enough with cryptocurrency and cryptographic token ecosystems and still feel more comfortable with traditional method of payment, but seek better security, privacy, and full anonymity of their transactions.
+In order to provide the best user experience for buyers and better conversion rates to merchants, a GRAFT payment transaction can take various convertible cryptocurrencies, cryptographic tokens, or local fiat currencies in a form of credit/debit card as an input through the buyer's GRAFT Wallet app.
+Exchange fees, bank fees, and credit/debit card processing fees (charged from merchant in graftcoins) maybe applied accordingly in addition to standard GRAFT transaction fees.
+We expect those fees will be borne by the payee, and will invisible for the payer as the method of payment will not affect the sale price.
+Automatic instant conversion will help adopt GRAFT payments by mainstream users who are not familiar enough with cryptocurrency and cryptographic token ecosystems and still feel more comfortable with traditional method of payment, but seek better security, privacy, and full anonymity of their transactions.

-If buyer decides to pay with alternative cryptocurrency, cryptographic tokens, or credit/debit card, Graft network will automatically exchange other cryptocurrency, cryptographic tokens, or convert credit card payment in local fiat currency into graftcoins in real time as a part of the transaction processing using service brokers.
-The service brokers, running on Graft supernodes and maintained by the supernode owners, are responsible for executing the exchange deals, charging the buyers, and executing payouts to merchants.
+If buyer decides to pay with alternative cryptocurrency, cryptographic tokens, or credit/debit card, GRAFT network will automatically exchange other cryptocurrency, cryptographic tokens, or convert credit card payment in local fiat currency into GRFT tokens in real time as a part of the transaction processing using service brokers.
+The service brokers, running on GRAFT supernodes and maintained by the supernode owners, are responsible for executing the exchange deals, charging the buyers, and executing payouts to merchants.
 If the buyer chooses alternative cryptocurrency, cryptographic tokens, or credit card as a method of payment, the supernode sample automatically selects the best offer from all service brokers based on previous merchant selections and combination of the better exchange rate and higher reputation score.